 - Simple Eatery & Spoon It Up: Focusing on fresh, casual, and often local food, Simple Eatery is a staple in town.
 It was also voted best burger in Buena Vista!

-- The Blend At Buena Vista: The is a cool cafe with an eclectic menu.
+- The Blend At Buena Vista: This is a cool cafe with an eclectic menu.
 Choose from a variety of smoothies (the Princeton is delish) or fill up with a stuffed quesadilla, burrito, or bagel sandwich.

 - Louie’s Ice Cream Shoppe: Only open seasonally (so check their FB page), Louie’s Ice Cream Shoppe makes the best ice cream in town.
 Need I say more?